booorayan/soko/README.md

 ## Test

-To test the application, clone the repo and run the following:
+To test the application locally, clone the repo and run the following:

 `pip install -r requirements.txt`